+But many people experience pain and ill health when exposed to these newer forms of lighting, with symptoms including eye pain, headaches and migraines, skin rashes, burning, dizziness and nausea.
 The spread of new lighting has resulted in the social exclusion of light-sensitive people, who are unable to access many places of employment, recreation, education and health.
 The problem is exacerbated by a lack of awareness and information.

 Like many accessibility issues, attitude and understanding make a big difference.
 We want to enable access to civic life by encouraging service providers and businesses to become ‘LightAware’.

-We believe no-one should have to experience pain and suffering just to light their homes and live their lives.
+LightAware believes no-one should have to experience pain and suffering just to light their homes and live their lives.